|

 Armstrong set up the Epitaph subsidiary Hellcat; he and Frederiksen both began doing production work for other bands they

+hoped to spotlight.
 Rancid returned in 1998 with the even more ska-heavy Life Won't Wait, a guest-star-loaded affair that featured members

 of ska bands the Specials and Hepcat, Dicky Barrett of the Mighty Mighty Bosstones, dancehall reggae star Buju Banton, and